virtual-zarr/virtual-tiff/README.md

 ## Getting started

-1. Clone the repository: `git clone https://github.com/maxrjones/virtual-tiff.git`
+1. Clone the repository: `git clone https://github.com/maxrjones/virtual-tiff.git`.
-2. Setup virtual env using uv: `uv sync`
+2. Setup virtual env using uv: `uv sync  --dev`.
-3. Start a shell in the virtual environment: `uv run --all-groups zsh` (all-groups includes all the development dependencies in the virtual environment)

-Optionally:

-- Download all test files using `uv run --all-groups python tests/conftest.py`
+3. Pull baseline image data from dvc remote `uv run --dev dvc pull` WARNING: This will download ~1.4GB of TIFFs for testing to your machine.
-- Run the test suite using `uv run --all-groups pytest` WARNING: Many will fail due to incomplete status of the implementation
+4. Run the test suite using `uv run --dev pytest --verbose` WARNING: Some tests will fail due to incomplete status of the implementation.
+4. Start a shell if needed in the development environment using `uv run --dev zsh`.

 ## License